 The Parker 51 is famously an aerometric pen.

 The crescent fountain pen is an earlier model of the lever fountain pen but it has a crescent shaped metal bar protruding from the side of the barrel.

-Because the crescent always protrudes from the pen, a dial lock mechanism was placed underneath the crescent in order to prevent the crescent from depressing by accident.
-To press the crescent and fill the pen, the dial lock must be twisted to line up a slot opening for the crescent lever.
+Since the crescent always sticks out from the pen, the manufacturers placed a dial lock mechanism under the crescent to stop accidental depressions.
+To fill the pen, you must twist the dial lock to align a slot opening for the crescent lever.